-Complainant contends that he opposed the defendants' motions to dismiss in the case, and he alleges Judge \\\\\\ lied and violated his oath of office by stating that he did not.
-He also states he "clearly recused" Judge \\\\\ in the case.
-Complainant then alleges that Judge \\\\\ ratified Judge \\\\\ lie, and lied himself and violated his oath of office by stating Complainant's judicial complaint was based on an order issued by Judge \\\\\.
-Finally, Complainant alleges the Subject Judges were part of a conspiracy.
+Complainant contends that he opposed the defendants' motions to dismiss in the case, and he alleges the district judge lied in the above-described case and violated his oath of office by stating that Complainant did not, and that the circuit judge who dismissed Complaint No. also lied and violated his oath of office by ratifying the district judge's lie.
+Complainant then alleges that the Subject Judges ratified the lies, violated Complainant's rights, violated their oaths of office, and were part of a conspiracy to cover up crimes committed by judges.
 He attached documents to his Complaint.